dorislee80/ctest_gtest_example/README.md

 > add_test(NAME map COMMAND map_test)

 The executable using gtest has to be linked with the libraries gtest, gtest_main and pthread that are specified in target_link_libraries().

+# gmock
+gmock is a mocking framewwork acompanying with gtest.

+To install gmock on Ubunto, please execute the following commands

+> sudo apt-get install google-mock

+Then you need to compilte the library (the command above just installs the source code)

+> cd /usr/src/gmock
+> mkdir mybuild
+> cd mybuild
+> cmake ..
+> make
+> make install

+See code tests/gmock_my_database_app.cpp, db_connection.h, my_database_app.h for gmock example.

+To register the test with ctest, add the following code into CMakeLists.txt

+> add_executable(map_test "tests/gtest_map.cpp")
+> target_link_libraries(map_test "-lgtest -lgtest_main -pthread -lgmock")
+> add_test(NAME map COMMAND map_test)

+The executable using gmock has to be linked with the libraries gtest, gtest_main, gmock and pthread that are specified in target_link_libraries().